Purdue-CS193/homework-0-mattkrnwn/index.md

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

-# Hey There
-- asdf
+# Matthew Kurniawan's First CS193 Homework
-- woah bullets
+- The TAs
+- The easy to follow instructions
+- The teaching of useful and current technologies
+- the vibes <3

 ```markdown
 Syntax highlighted code block